 We can all grow and enjoy our own fresh vegetables no matter where we live.
 You can use a balcony, window ledge, porch or even a rooftop to grow some excellent veggies.
 My best advice for a small space is to grow what you most love to eat.

 Some crops do very well when trained to grow upward.
-Some crops to try are snow peas, shelling peas, pole beans, cucumbers, tomatoes, and squash.
-Check out different ways I
+Some to try are snow peas, shelling peas, pole beans, cucumbers, tomatoes, and squash.
+Check out different ways I stake my veggies.

 Winter squashes and zucchini can take up a lot of garden space; up to 4 square feet for each plant.
 1 or 2 plants are usually plenty for a small family and especially if you have a small space.

 5. Choose dwarf or small size vegetable varieties.

 There are more and more dwarf varieties showing up in seed catalogs.
 If you have a small space try some smaller plants.